-Triggers
+6.3.6.5 Triggers

-In a building with a group of lifts (for example office building, hospital, railway station, etc…), due to the traffic during the peak time, the cars of the lifts are full; if a system can recognize the people with disability (especially people on a wheelchair), the system can give priority to them and “reserve” a specific lift.
+In a building with a group of lifts (for example office building, hospital, railway station, etc.), due to the traffic during the peak time, the cars of the lifts are full; if a system can recognize the people with disability (especially people on a wheelchair), the system can give priority to them and “reserve” a specific lift.

-Another case is about blind people: if the system can recognize them at the entrance of the building and if the building is a Smart building, by an app on the mobile phone or similar device, the blind people can use the information available on the app to find the appropriate path inside the building, reach the lift and go to the office (or the train, etc…).
+Another case is about blind people: if the system can recognize them at the entrance of the building and if the building is a Smart building, by an app on the mobile phone or similar device, the blind people can use the information available on the app to find the appropriate path inside the building, reach the lift and go to the office (or the train, etc.).

-Normal Flow
+6.3.6.6 Normal Flow